suresh/suresh.github.io/_snippets/02-structure.md

 That being said, once started it is not a process that lends itself to thinking carefully about the structure of your code or project layout, so it's best to start with a clean, logical structure and stick to it throughout.
 We think it's a pretty big win all around to use a fairly standardized setup like this one.

 ## Project Directory Strucuture

+Here is the directory structure that keeps data & code separately.

 ```nohighlight
 ├── LICENSE